 Every seed has a specific germination and growth rate.
 On average 2-10 weeks, depending on the variety, is enough to grow a healthy vegetable seedling.
 Some seed companies write these instructions on a seed package telling us when to start the seeds indoors (if applicable), when to plant them out, and how many days are expected to maturity (the number in parenthesis).
 These dates are facts, and they usually do not change from company to company, even though there are exceptions.
 We will look at one below.

-The dates for a seed to germinate, and grow into a healthy seedling, and also the days to maturity are perfect growing condition dates.
+The dates for a seed to germinate and grow into a healthy seedling, as well as the days to maturity, are perfect growing conditions days.

-Many gardeners though still like to start seeds indoors very early, they have made the experience that shows better results when starting seeds up to 5 months prior to planting.
-And the starting times differ greatly.
+Many gardeners, though, still like to start seeds indoors very early.
+They have found that starting seeds up to five months before planting produces better results.
+The starting times differ greatly.

-We on the other hand have had years of good experience starting seeds at a later date, never longer than 10 weeks prior to planting.
+We, on the other hand, have years of good experience starting seeds later, never more than 10 weeks before planting.

-Experience matters, it does not help if you follow a schedule with very poor results.
-However, if you understand the “why” behind an experience, it can be changed into a different one.
+Experience matters; following a schedule with very poor results does not help.
+However, if you understand the “why” behind an experience, you can change it.
 That is my goal in sharing this information.

 It is a lot less work, caring for a seedling for 5 weeks vs 5 months.
 Personally, we would recommend growing an indoor garden, or at least some microgreens instead of starting seeds for the summer garden so early.